Kerosz/chirila.dev/README.md

 ## Introduction

-Being a web developer without a persoanl website is being like a business man without a business card, so I took action and got myself a little something right here.
+Being a web developer without a personal website is being like a business man without a business card, so I took action and got myself a little something right here.

 ## Codebase

 ### Technologies

-The entire codebase consists in **Javascript**
+The entire codebase consists in **Typescript**

 Here is a list of technologies used: